 A former collegiate football player and American Council on Exercise Certified Personal Trainer, Mr. Valencia also researches, writes, and lectures on legal issues affecting the health and fitness industry, including issues involving personal trainers, health and fitness organizations, and health and nutrition stores.

-He is also the Head Judge and Hawai`i District Chair of the National Physique Committee, where he sanctions and judges bodybuilding, fitness, figure, physique, and bikini division competitions.
+He is also an International Federation of Bodybuilding and Fitness (IFBB) Judge, and the Head Judge and Hawai`i District Chair of the National Physique Committee, where he sanctions and judges bodybuilding, fitness, figure, physique, and bikini competitions.

 In addition, Mr. Valencia has taught law as an adjunct professor at both the William S. Richardson School of Law , University of Hawai‘i at Manoa and Hawai‘i Pacific University.
 He is active in the community, serving as a longtime member of the Kuakini Medical Center Ethics Committee, a volunteer reader with the Read Aloud America Program, and volunteer with the Hawai‘i State Bar Association’s Professionals for Drug Free Kids Project and Junior Judges Program.

 In 2009, he was selected to participate in the Hawai‘i State Bar Association’s inaugural Leadership Institute, which trains members of the Bar for leadership roles in both the Bar Association and the community.